 The grids divide the image frame into multiple fields.
-They facilitate pictorial composition and an exact camera orientation.
+They facilitate picture composition and an exact camera orientation.
 The grid line distribution can be adjusted to fit the object.

 You can choose one of two grid displays.
-They divide the image field into $3 \times 3$ or $6 \times 4$ fields.
+They divide the image field into 3×3 or 6×4 fields.